autosurf/AUTOSURF-v1.3/README.md

  internal variables, and also to perform a variety of fitting error analyses in specified energy and coordinate ranges.

+ The standard AUTOSURF (v1.3) package is distributed as a compressed archive file named autosurf-v1.3.tar.gz, which includes the Fortran source codes of the three programs conforming AUTOSURF.
+Once the package have been downloaded, the user should simply unpack the file in the desired location and execute the corresponding Makefiles to generate the binaries (the Makefiles has to be modified according to the user's system requirements).
+The former is just a brief description of the installation procedure.
+Users should read AUTOSURF documentation for more detailed information.

 -----------------------------------------------------------------------------------

  In order to install and run AUTOSURF suite on a Linux system (Windows and OS X